 Most episodes of arm pain due to a cervical herniated disc will resolve over a period of weeks to a couple of months.
-However, if the pain lasts longer than 6 to 12 weeks, or if the pain and disability is severe, spine surgery may be a reasonable option.
+However, if the pain lasts longer than 6 to 12 weeks, or if the pain and disability are severe, spine surgery may be a reasonable option.

-Spine surgery for a cervical herniated disc is generally very reliable and can be done with a minimal amount of postoperative pain and morbidity (unwanted aftereffects).
+With an experienced spine surgeon, the surgery should carry a low risk of failure or complication, and can be done with a minimal amount of postoperative pain and morbidity (unwanted aftereffects).

 - Posterior cervical discectomy.
-This is similar to a posterior (from the back) lumbar discectomy, and for discs that occur laterally out in the neural foramen (the “tunnel” that the nerve travels through to exit the spinal canal) it is often a reasonable approach.
+This is similar to a posterior (from the back) lumbar discectomy, and for discs that occur laterally out in the neural foramen (the “tunnel” that the nerve travels through to exit the spinal canal) it may be a reasonable approach.
 However, it is technically more difficult than an anterior approach because there are a lot of veins in this area that can result in a lot of bleeding, and the bleeding limits visualization during the surgery.
 This approach also necessitates more manipulation to the spinal cord.

 In This Article:

-Potential Risks and Complications of Spine Surgery for a Cervical Herniated Disc
+- Spine Surgery for a Cervical Herniated Disc

-Postoperative Care Following Spine Surgery for a Cervical Herniated Disc
+Postoperative Care for Cervical Herniated Disc Surgery

 The pain in the arm usually goes away fairly quickly, although it may take weeks to months for the arm weakness and numbness to subside.
 It is not uncommon to have some neck pain for a while.